Lothian and Borders Fire Brigade was formed on the 16th of April

 The brigade has thirty six fire stations of which ten are wholetime, three are wholetime and retained and twenty three are retained.
 These stations run a total of fifty eight appliances made up of forty nine Water Tender Ladders (including Water Tender Ladders Rescue appliances) two Turntable Ladders, one Hydraulic Platform, one Aerial Ladder Platform, one Control Unit, 1 Emergency Tender, one Heavy Rescue Vehicle and two Incident Support Units.

-At two pump stations the brigade used to run a Water Tender Ladder and a Water Tender, but the Water Tender are being phased out and the stations are running with two Water Tender Ladders as machines are replaced.
+At two pump stations the brigade used to run a Water Tender Ladder and a Water Tender, but the Water Tenders are being phased out and the stations are running with two Water Tender Ladders as machines are replaced.

 1993 Central Fire Station, Lauriston Place, EDINBURGH EH3 9DE.